If you’ve decided this is the year you’ll replace your home furnace, begin your research now so your new system is in place in time for winter.

 - Energy bills are increasing

 - Unit emits unusual noises

 Home owners are often faced with the decision to replace their furnace and/or air conditioning system.
-There may come a time, it is smarter to replace both units at the same time. (even if one is still working).
+There is a time it's smarter to replace both units at the same time (even if one is still working).